Church Giving During COVID: Reasons for Optimism

 Your church’s offering only occupies a few minutes of time, but how you handle this moment can make a big difference.

-As the leader of your church, you have to stand up big and bold, cast a vision, and let people know their financial support makes it possible for your church to do the work God has called it to do.
+As the leader of your church, you have to stand up big and bold, cast a vision, and let people know their financial support makes it possible for your church to do the work God has called your church to do.

 Here’s one thing you need to know about giving: